justinhchae/stocks/README.md

 ## Data

-The development data is based on a sample of dummy data news articles for Amazon (price history and news articles).

-* We use VADER compound score as a single value for sentiment score of a given news article.

-* We use closing price of a stock in a minute of a trading day.

-* We create a dataframe of time 't', sentiment score 'compound', and price 'c'.
-The data is resampled on a two-day rolling average to produce a pair of scores for each minute of the trading day.
+### Overall Data

 * News timesstamps that originate in UTC are converted to US/Eastern.

 * Stock timestamps are assumed to be US/Eastern.

+* We use VADER for sentiment score as a proxy for the polarity score in the source paper.

+### Demo Data

+* The demo data is based on a sample of dummy data news articles for Amazon (price history and news articles).

+* We use closing price of a stock in a minute of a trading day wherein a trading day is defined as weekdays from 9 am to 4 pm US Eastern time.

+* We create a dataframe of time 't', sentiment score 'compound', and price 'c'.
+To fill in missing data points, the data is resampled on a two-day rolling average to produce a pair of scores for each minute of the trading day.

+### Experiment Data (Class Data)

+* Class data is based on historical prices and news data for approximately 81 tickers.

+* Per the source paper methods, we resample the data to obtain a daily price at closing and a single sentiment score for a given stock.
+For stock prices, we return the last closing price for each day as the daily closing price.
+For news sentiment score, we take the average compound score per day.

+* There are large gaps of time periods wherein we have stock data but no news data.
+As a result, to fill in missing time periods without sentiment scores, engineer new features with spline to interpolate missing scores.
+We find that spline adequately fits a line representing a somewhat nuetral score for a given stock-setiment combination.

+* For the experiement, we focus on replicating the concept of training with 4 days of data to predict the 5th day in the sequence for all variations of forecasting.

-## Data Chunker
+## Data Chunker and Data Sequencer

+### Demo Concept

-* Concept: Combine sentiment scores and prices per minute into a single dataframe, then parse it into chunks.
+* Combine sentiment scores and prices per minute into a single dataframe, then parse it into chunks.

 * Each chunk of data is a 15-minute block of data that starts at 9 am each trading day and ends at 1600

 * See [utilities/data_chunker.py](https://github.com/justinhchae/stocks/blob/main/utilities/data_chunker.py)

+### Experiment Concept

+* We combine price and sentiment into a single data frame, then parse it into sequences.

+* With time as an index, parse data into sliding sequences based on a window size of n and a step size of 1.
+The sliding sequnces are used to train, predict, and evaluate the ARIMA and Prophet methods.
+The sliding sequences are similar to the DataLoader objects we utilize to train, validate, and test the PyTorch LSTM models.

 ## ARIMA Methodology

-* Train model on a period, forecast the period that immediately follows; consume chunked data
+* Train model on a period, forecast the period that immediately follows; consume chunked or sequened data.

 * Example: train on data from index 0 to index 14 and predict the value at the 15th index position.

-* Data is sequenced at index 0 (equal to 9 am on the first trading day in dataset) and continues until the last in sequence.

 * The model in each prediction window is a new model, only predicting the next sequence.